bitcoin-apps-suite/bitcoin-email/ABOUT.md

 ## The Team

 ### Richard Boase - CEO & Founder
-The actual registered director of THE BITCOIN CORPORATION LTD. Yes, legally "the CEO of Bitcoin."
+The actual registered director of The Bitcoin Corporation LTD. Yes, legally "the CEO of Bitcoin."
 Building real products on BSV because someone has to make Bitcoin work again.

 ### Spamsom Mo - Chief Spam Officer (CSO)
 Our satirical alter-ego handling the SPAM newsletter campaign.
 A parody of Blockstream's Samson Mow, because if they can destroy Bitcoin with small blocks, we can save it with humor.